urql-graphql/urql/docs/api/urql.md

 This component is a wrapper around [`useMutation`](#usemutation), exposing a [render prop API](https://reactjs.org/docs/render-props.html) for cases where hooks aren't desirable.

-The `Mutation` component accepts a `query` prop and a function callback must be passed to `children` that receives the mutation result and must return a React element.
+The `Mutation` component accepts a `query` prop, and a function callback must be passed to `children` that receives the mutation result and must return a React element.
 The second argument of `useMutation`'s returned tuple, `executeMutation` is passed as an added property on the mutation result object.